spacetelescope/drizzlepac/doc/source/mast_data_products/hap-parameters.rst

 """""""

 MIN_FIT_MATCHES: int (*default=4*)
     Not currently in use.
-Value is added to the alignment_pars diictionary but not currently used.
+Value is added to the alignment_pars dictionary but not currently used.

 MAX_FIT_RMS: int (*default=20*)
     Not currently in use.
 Maximum RMS value for a fit to be considered good.
 Currently a warning is printed but nothing is done.